2022 Conference on Racial and Social Justice

 The intent of all the changes made to the conference are to build on the foundations and traditions of the conference while also preparing for a new era of engagement and activism within the context of a rapidly changing educational landscape as well as conditions for our students and members, in and out of the classroom.

 Through my union, I have been able to do a lot more things, build my network and access more resources.
-Last summer I was at the Racial and Civil Justice Conference.
+Last summer I was at the Racial and Social Justice Conference.
 I got to meet the most amazing teachers who are like-minded.
 It was like I was at the Oscars!